Friedrich Kleinwächter

-Friedrich (von) Kleinwächter (February 25, 1838 – December 12, 1927) was an Austrian economist.
+Friedrich (von) Kleinwächter (25 February 1838 – 12 December 1927) was an Austrian economist.

 Social life

 Friedrich Kleinwächter was born in the multiethnic Prague of the times of the imperial Austria-Hungary.
 His family was German, living next to Czechs, Jews and others.
-Kleinwächter worked and died in Czernowitz/Bukovina, which was even more multiethnic (Jews, Germans, Romanians, Ukrainians and Polish) and became Romanian since 1919.
+Kleinwächter worked and died in Czernowitz (now Chernivtsi, Ukraine), which was even more multiethnic (Jews, Germans, Romanians, Ukrainians and Polish) and became Romanian since 1919.
 In 1909, Kleinwächter had been ennobled and was authorized to use the prefix "von" before "Kleinwächter".

 Professional life

-In 1865, Friedrich Kleinwächter habilitated in Prag, whereupon he became an ordinary professor at the Technical University Riga in Riga/Russia and since 1875 until his emeritation he was ordinary professor of political economics (Ordinarius für Staatswissenschaften) at the newly established "Franz-Josephs-Universität" at Czernowitz.
+In 1865, Friedrich Kleinwächter habilitated in Prague, whereupon he became an ordinary professor at the Technical University Riga in Riga/Russia and since 1875 until his emeritation he was ordinary professor of political economics (Ordinarius für Staatswissenschaften) at the newly established "Franz-Josephs-Universität" at Czernowitz.
 There he lectured finance in combination with financial law and public administration.
 Later he switched to economics in general.
-1882/83 and 1893/94 Kleinwächter was Rektor of the university of Czernowitz.
+1882/83 and 1893/94 Kleinwächter was Rektor of the University of Czernowitz.

 Kleinwächter published several text books, and furthermore many articles in the periodical Jahrbücher für Nationalökonomie und Statistik.
 1882–1902 he was editor of the German-speaking Genossenschaftszeitung (journal of cooperatives) for the Bukovina district in the very Northeast of Austria-Hungary.

-His son was the diplomat Ludwig Kleinwächter, his nephew the lawyer Friedrich F.G.
-Kleinwächter.
+His son was the diplomat Ludwig Kleinwächter.
+His nephew was the lawyer Friedrich F. G. Kleinwächter.